 (9) Duration of a Limited License.

-(a) the Duration of a Limited License Shall Be One Academic Year.
+(a) The Duration of a Limited License Shall Be One Academic Year.
 The Board may, subject to any guidelines that have been adopted by the Licensing Committee and the Board, issue a limited license for the duration of a trainee's enrollment in an ACGME or AOA training program.
 The issuance of a limited license beyond a total of seven years of practice pursuant to a limited license may be granted only by a majority vote of the Board.

 (b) Nothing in 243 CMR 2.02(9) shall limit the Board's authority to revoke a limited license at any time in accordance with M.G.L. c.
 112, § 9.